joedefen/wordle-guess4/README.md

 ```
 2858  [244, 495, 722, 956] slimy frank botch pudge /jqvwxz iy-a-o-ue
 ```
-It scores decently overall, uses four quite normal words, and only "jqvwxz" (the six least frequent letters) are uncovered.
+It scores decently overall, uses four quite normal words, exposes the nearly the most letters, and only "jqvwxz" (the six least frequent letters) are uncovered.
 If you're OK with wierd words, shily-frank-compt-budge scores best.

 ## Letter Frequencies
 ```